MicrosoftDocs/powerapps-docs/powerapps-docs/teams/embed-model-driven-teams-tab.md

 ## Enable integration of model-driven apps in Teams

 Before embedding your model-driven app into Teams, you first need to enable integration of model-driven apps in Teams for your environment.
-To do so, ask your tenant admin to enable the Microsoft Teams Integration in the Power Platform admin center.
+To do so, ask your tenant admin to enable the Microsoft Teams Integration for your environment in the Power Platform admin center.
 More information: [Enable Microsoft Teams Integration for model-driven apps](/power-platform/admin/enable-teams-integration) in the Power Platform admin guide.

 ## Embed a model-driven app